Contact Us for a Free Consultation 703-352-9044

 The charge of Reckless Driving is a Class 1 Misdemeanor, punishable by zero to 12 months in jail and/or a fine of up to $2,500.00.
 The driver's license privilege may also be suspended for up to six months in Virginia.
 It is a six point demerit conviction and stays on the driving record for 11 years.

-Dismissal or Reduction of Reckless Driving Penalties - What Result Can You Get in Court?
+Dismissal or Reduction of Reckless Driving Penalties - What Result Is Possible in Court?

 Attorney Yeargan often obtains dismissal or reduction of a client's Reckless Driving ticket to a traffic infraction.
-Traffic Infractions are not criminal offenses.
-They do not go on your criminal record and carry no license suspension by the court.
-Results in court depend on the facts of the traffic stop and a client's driving record.
-The vast majority of the Reckless Driving cases defended by the law firm result in outcomes that are dismissals or non-criminal convictions.
+Traffic Infractions are non-criminal offenses.
+They do not go on your criminal record and are punishable only by a fine, not license suspension.
+Results in court depend on the facts of the traffic stop, the client's driving record, and mitigation efforts (community service and/or driving courses) performed by the client after the stop.
+The vast majority of the Reckless Driving cases defended by the law firm result in dismissals or reductions to a traffic infraction.

-One of the possibilities for reduction of the charge is Improper Driving. §46.2-869 of the Virginia Code allows a charge of Reckless Driving to be reduced to the traffic infraction of Improper Driving, “where the degree of culpability is slight.”
+1. One example of a traffic infraction is Improper Driving. §46.2-869 of the Virginia Code allows a charge of Reckless Driving to be reduced to the traffic infraction of Improper Driving, “where the degree of culpability is slight.”
 A prosecutor (Commonwealth Attorney) may reduce the charge to Improper Driving by plea agreement with the Defendant.
-A judge also retains the power under that Code Section to reduce the charge to Improper Driving after a full trial on the merits of the case.
+A judge also retains the power under that Code Section to reduce the charge to Improper Driving after a trial on the merits of the case.
 Improper Driving is punishable by a fine of up to $500.00 (no license suspension or jail time).
-It is a non-criminal offense and carries three points with the DMV.
+It is a non-criminal offense and carries three points with the Virginia DMV.

-Attorney Yeargan has achieved dismissal or reduction of the Reckless Driving charge to county code violations that do not go on the driving record.
+2. County Code Violations.
+Attorney Yeargan has also achieved dismissal or reduction of the Reckless Driving charge to county code violations that do not go on the driving record.
 Failure to Pay Full Time and Attention is an example of this county code.
 Reductions to this offense are helpful because the insurance company for the driver is not notified of the conviction (your rates won't go up!).
 There are no points assessed for this conviction.
 The County Code provision in Fairfax County is 82-4-24.

 Fairfax County Lawyer Case Results Page